LuccaGiffoni/FidelityBTG/README.md

-# Technical Test | BTG Pactual Client Registration
+# Technical Test | 48-hours CRUD for Client Registration

 Welcome to the BTG Pactual technical test!
 In this project, I developed a client registration application using .NET MAUI version 8, leveraging all the advantages of the MVVM architecture.